 Currently, there are a couple of known cloud storage threats.
 The most common data breaches are based on anonymous access to misconfigured resources/ compromised credentials or breaches involved using social engineering.

-Common attacks:
+Common attacks

 • Malware upload: Upload malware to a storage account and use it as an organization’s entry point and distribution point.